rapidez/docs/src/5.x/installation.md

 composer create-project rapidez/rapidez:^5.0 yourproject
 ```

-2. **Add the Magento 2 and ElasticSearch credentials**
+2. **Add the Magento 2 and search credentials**

 When you have a Magento 2 installation running, add the URL and database credentials to the `.env`.
-You may also need to set your ElasticSearch URL and credentials.
+You may also need to set your ElasticSearch/OpenSearch URL and credentials.
 Have a look at the [configuration docs](configuration.md) for all options.
 If you don't have a Magento installation running yet, we'll set one up for you with Docker from the install command.
 This will also set up an ElasticSearch container for you.

 3. **Run the install command**